-If you need help with your resume writing, check picks for the best IT resume writing professionals on our blog.
+If you need help with your resume writing, check picks for the professional resume writers for engineers on our blog.

 There is a time limit that has to be adhered to, so there is a lot of pressure on each team.
 As mentioned before, a hackathon team consists of more than just engineers.
 A lot of them have marketing managers and product managers, etc. too.